 Any best practices for a refrigerated space should begin with temperature mapping.
 This overview from Dickson gives you more detail on the temperature mapping process.

-Once you have the temperature or thermal mapping of your refrigerated space in place, best practice is to set up continuous environmental monitoring of the space.
+Once you have the temperature or thermal mapping of your refrigerated space in place, the best practice is to set up continuous environmental monitoring of the space.
 This practice uses the same data loggers (though not as many as needed during the temperature mapping process) to provide continuous updates and possibly alerts on conditions in the space.

 Whether it is a cold storage warehouse, a temperature-controlled manufacturing space, or even a refrigerated truck, the ability to constantly monitor conditions is key.